chedieck/PassBiaser/README.md

 The script doesn't use the same string with and without mutagen in the same password.
 So, if you have the words `zé` and `maria` with the `-c` mutagen, you may get `Zémaria, zémaria, zéMaria...` but  not `zéZé, mariaMaria`.

 This project is for educational purpuses only.
-Use at your own discretion, the contributors should not be hold responsible for any illegal activities performed with this software.
+Use at your own discretion, the contributors should not be held responsible for any illegal activities performed with this software.